sequelize/sequelize-typescript/README.md

   @BelongsTo(() => Manufacturer)
   manufacturer: Manufacturer;
 }
 ```

 ## Why `() => Model`?
 `@ForeignKey(Model)` is much easier to read, so why is `@ForeignKey(() => Model)` so important?
 When it
-comes to circular-dependencies (which is in general solved by node for you) `Model` can be `undefined`
+comes to circular-dependencies (which are in general solved by node for you) `Model` can be `undefined`
-when it get passed to @ForeignKey.
-When using a function, which returns the actual model, we prevent
+when it gets passed to @ForeignKey.
+With the usage of a function, which returns the actual model, we prevent
 this issue.

 ## Limitations